r6654kumar/first_app/README.md

 # startup name generator
-Part of Google Developers Learning Pathway(Build Apps with Flutter) A basic flutter app which generates random words and allows you to choose favourites from it.
+Part of Google Developers Learning Pathway(Build Apps with Flutter).
+A basic flutter app which generates random words and allows you to choose favourites from it.
 It also show your favourite suggestions in a seperate page(using flutter routes and navigation).